vpetridis/react-dashboard_02/README.md

 This project was created for a FrontEnd Developer job-offer from modulus.gr

-I tried to fill in the gaps and create a dashboard with Rechart and React-Beautiful-DnD.
+I took the initiative from the job interview and built a dashboard with Rechart and React-Beautiful-DnD.
+No responsive design or mobile-first here, only a small project in a few hours.

 ## Demo